Bachelor of Arts

 Benefits of the program include:

-- Focused curriculum: The in-depth course of study includes coverage of legal concepts, training, conflict negotiation and strategic management.
+- Focused curriculum: The in-depth course of study includes coverage of criminology, law, ethics and more.

 - A trusted education: Since 1926, we have provided students with a valuable degree that is rooted in the liberal arts.

 - Convenience: Our online program allows you to balance your degree program with your work schedule and personal commitments.
 And you can earn your degree at a pace that works for you.